JAMAutoLtd/customer-portal/simulation/README.md

 ## Argument-Driven Seed Data Generation

-The E2E test runner uses an argument-driven approach for seed data generation to test specific, deterministic scenarios.
+The E2E test runner (`run-e2e-tests.js`, documented in the main [Testing Guide](../../docs/guides/TESTING.md)) uses this script (`generate-dynamic-seed.js`) to generate seed data for specific, deterministic scenarios.
+It creates `init-scripts/07-generated-seed-data.sql` and `seed-metadata.json`, which are used by the tests to verify specific outcomes.
+Refer to the [Testing Guide](../../docs/guides/TESTING.md#argument-driven-seed-data-generation) for more details on how scenarios are used.

 **Purpose:**
 Each run of `node SIMULATION/run-e2e-tests.js --generate [--scenario=<name>]` executes the `SIMULATION/generate-dynamic-seed.js` script first.